ntrfrnc/breakdetective/README.md

 Project Overview
 ----------------
-Small piece of js code that detects line break among inline displayed elements (including inline-block, and flex with flex-direction:row), add `.broken-line` class and expose number of elements in first line as `data-bdcolums` attribute.
+Small piece of js code that detects line break among inline displayed elements (including inline-block, and flex with flex-direction:row).
+It adds `.broken-line` class when line is broken and calculate (by using largest element) how many elements could fit in the first line as `data-bditems` attribute.
 Allows you to take control over elements with broken lines by css.

 **Version:** 0.0.1-dev